-123115 - We arrived in Jackson just in time to welcome in the New Year in the Town Square.
+We arrived in Jackson just in time to welcome in the New Year in the Town Square

-We were paired up with the awesome staff who took the first sled, then had our very own sled with six dogs.
-D and I shared the driving, but mostly I just chose to ride in the sled to take photos.
-Despite morning temperatures near -17ºF, the day turned out to be absolutely beautiful with bright sunshine and clear skies.
-The dogs apparently get too hot when it breaks 0ºF, so it really just turned out to be a perfect day for everyone.
+The staff took the first sled, then we our very own sled with six dogs.
+Despite morning temperatures near -17ºF, the day turned out to be beautiful with bright sunshine and clear skies.
+The dogs get too hot when it breaks 0ºF, so it really just turned out to be a perfect day for everyone.

-Snowshoeing, 010116 - After our dog sled adventure, we headed into to Grand Teton National Park to wander around for the last few hours of daylight.
-Turns out that snowshoeing through multiple feet of powder is an extremely efficient way to warm up quickly.
+After our dog sled adventure, we headed into to Grand Teton National Park to wander around for the last few hours of daylight.
+Turns out that snowshoeing through multiple feet of powder is an extremely effective way to warm up quickly.

-Snowmobiling, 010216 - I'd been wanting to visit Yellowstone in the winter for a while, and on Saturday, we finally made it.
-We left Jackson to pick up our snowmobile around 7 am, then headed into the park via the South Entrance to snowmobile more than 130 miles over the course of the entire day.
-Stopped to admire some of the geysers, ate our lunch in one of the warming huts by a wood stove, visited the Upper Falls overlook on the Grand Canyon of Yellowstone, saw numerous herds of bison in the distance and pulled over to allow a coyote to cross the road in front of us.
+I'd been wanting to visit Yellowstone in the winter for a while, and on Saturday, we finally made it.
+We left Jackson to pick up our snowmobile around 7 am, then headed into the park via the South Entrance to cover over 130 miles throughout the course of the day.
+We stopped to admire some of the geysers, ate our lunch by a wood stovein one of the warming huts, visited the Upper Falls overlook on the Grand Canyon of Yellowstone, saw numerous herds of bison in the distance and pulled over to allow a coyote to cross the road in front of us.
 Temperatures started near -20ºF before sunrise, and although we ended up with another beautiful clear sunny day, cruising along at 45 MPH in a snowmobile is not exactly the warmest thing I've ever done.
 Cold weather and all, however, I'm pretty sure that Yellowstone in the winter is one of the most beautiful places I've ever seen.